-The journey to Garnish Island is part of the experience.
-To get to there, you need to take a short ferry ride across the harbour.
+The journey is definitely part of the experience.
+To get out to the island, you need to take a short ferry ride across the harbour.
+Boats leave from Glengarriff Pier, the Blue Pool, and Ellen’s Rock.
 But along the way, seals pop their heads out the water, while more lounge on a cluster of rocks known as Seal’s Island.
 These Harbour Seals are part of a large colony and watching them swim and bask on their craggy island is a highlight of any trip to Garnish.

 Ireland isn’t exactly known for having balmy weather.
 But Garnish Island has an almost sub-tropical climate, thanks to its sheltered location and the influence of the Gulf Stream.
 This micro-climate allows exotic plants to flourish and it’s part of what makes Garnish so unique.